-As described above under "Agreements Related to COVID-19 - Roche", Roche distributes and records net product sales of the casirivimab with imdevimab antibody cocktail outside the United States.
-Roche provides us with an estimate of our share of the gross profits for the most recent fiscal quarter; these estimates are reconciled to actual results in the subsequent fiscal quarter, and our portion of the profits is adjusted accordingly, as necessary.
+During the three and nine months ended September 30, 2021, true-up payments owed from Roche in connection with this agreement were \$127.1 million and \$361.8 million, respectively.
+Roche provides us with an estimate of its gross profits for the most recent fiscal quarter; these estimates are reconciled to actual results in the subsequent fiscal quarter, and the true-up of global gross profits is adjusted accordingly, as necessary.